 - You must have junior standing (completed 60 credits or more).

-- You must have declared the marketing major.
+- You must have declared the marketing major or marketing minor.

 - Successful completion of MKT 111 Principles of Marketing (C- or better).